ksharma120497/yolo-vehicle-detection/README.md

 # yolo-vehicle-detection
-Group 4 Machine Learning Project RIT Spring 2024
+Group 4 CSCI 635-Machine Learning Project RIT Spring 2024

 The primary objective of our project is to develop a system capable of detecting wrong-way driving vehicles in real-time using surveillance video data.
 This system leverages the You Only Look Once (YOLO) object detection algorithm in conjunction with a centroid tracking algorithm to accurately identify vehicles moving in the wrong direction.
 Wrong-way driving, a significant cause of road accidents and traffic congestion, poses a substantial risk to road safety.
 Our system aims to mitigate these risks by providing a reliable, automated monitoring tool to assist in traffic management and enforcement.